-What Do I Rank For?
-How to Check Your Rankings (and Your Competitors) Before Making SEO Changes
+How to Check Your Keyword Rankings Before Making SEO Changes

 By Andy Crestodina

-Ever wonder?
-“What keywords do I rank for?”
+Ever wonder, “What keywords do I rank for?”
 It’s a great question with surprising answers.
-You probably rank for hundreds or thousands of phrases you didn’t know about.
+You probably rank for hundreds if not thousands of keyword phrases you didn’t know about.
+Some will be highly relevant and useful for driving qualified traffic to your website.
+Others, not so much.
+But which keywords will actually generate the best search results from your optimization efforts?

-This post explains step-by-step how to check your rankings using Google Analytics and Google Search Console.
-We’ve also added a list of tools at the bottom for checking the rank of your competitors.
+This post explains step-by-step how to find which keyword rankings affect your search results using Google Analytics and Google Search Console.
+We’ve also added a list of tools at the bottom for checking how your competitors rank.

-But before we get into the details, let’s consider a specific reason to check the rank of specific pages.
-This is very important info because it can help us avoid big SEO mistakes.
+But before we get into the how-to details, let’s consider a specific reason to check the keyword ranking of specific pages.
+This is very important because it can help us avoid big SEO mistakes.

 Note: Skip down past these first short sections to get to the rank checking instructions and tools.